Path integrals for classical-quantum dynamics: Path integral formulation for continuous CQ master Equations without response variables

 $D_{1,j}^{ diff}$ describes the difference between the classical path $\frac{dz_i}{dt}$ and its expected drift, sourced by both quantum back-reaction $D^{0 \alpha}_{1, i}(\z) \lin_{\alpha}^*(\xql, \pql) + D^{\alpha 0 }_{1, i}(\z) \lin_{\alpha}(\xqr, \pqr)$, and purely classical drift $D^{0 0}_{1, i}$.
 Using Equation \eqref{eq: GaussianIntegral} we see that for each $u_i$ integration we will pick up a contribution

 where $\operatorname{det} \lambda^+$ is defined as the product of all the positive eigenvalues of $D_{2,ij}$.

-It is important to emphasise that the diffusion matrix $D_2(\z,t)$ can be $\z$ dependent, as can its eigenvalues, and so the $\lambda^+(\z,t)$ appearing in Equation \eqref{eq: tildezintegral} is also generically $\z$ dependent.
-As such, the prefactor $\frac{1}{\sqrt{\operatorname{det} \lambda^+}}$ is not simply a normalization constant which we would expect to cancel when computing correlation functions, instead it is important to keep the $\lambda^+(\z)$ in the path integral.
-It is useful to absorb the prefactor into the action by writing $\frac{1}{\sqrt{\operatorname{det} \lambda^+}} = \exp{[-1/2 \log(\operatorname{det} \lambda^+ ) ]}$ and we call this an \textit{anomalous} contribution to the action.
+It is important to emphasise that the diffusion matrix $D_2(\z,t)$ can be $\z$ dependent, as can its eigenvalues, and so the $\lambda^+(\z,t)$ appearing in Equation \eqref{eq: tildezintegral} is also generically $\z$ dependent, describing a phase space dependent normalization factor that we shall henceforth absorb into the definition of the $\mathcal{D}z$ measure.
 This term is similar in nature to the additional curvature term which arises when studying classical path integrals in curved space, as well as when studying Langevin equations with multiplicative noise \cite{Dekker, Graham1977PathIF}.

 All together we can integrate out all the response variables $u$, to write the classical quantum path integral in terms of the variables $\xq^{\pm}, \pq^{\pm}, \z$ alone

 where the action takes the form